 But how long do the flavors get better before the pork starts going bad?
 The answer is shorter than you think.

-He’s right.
-According to the USDA’s food safety guidelines on eating and preparing pork, if you’ve put out a platter of pulled pork at your home or picnic, you should eat it “within two hours (one hour if the air temperature is above 90°F)” .
+According to the USDA's food safety guidelines, if you're serving pulled pork at a gathering, it should be eaten within two hours of cooking or within one hour if the air temperature is above 90°F .

-Keeping the pork warm will allow you to leave it out for up to four hours.
+Keeping the pork warm will allow you to leave it for up to four hours.

-Unfortunately, if you leave the pork out for longer than four hours, for instance, if you forget to put it away overnight, it is not recommended that you eat it.
+Unfortunately, if you leave the pork out for longer than four hours, for instance, if you forget to put it away overnight, it is not recommended to eat it.

-If you want to bring pulled pork to a party or share it with friends, you need to store it and transport it carefully to prevent it from developing bacteria.
+If you want to bring pulled pork to a party or share it with friends, you must store it and transport it carefully to prevent it from developing bacteria.

 BBQ experts recommend using a Cambro, which is “an indispensable tool to caterers.

 Made by Cambro Manufacturing, it is an insulated box in which caterers carry hot foods to weddings on the beach and keep them in the food safety zone above 140°F. Some models even have heaters in them.”

 It’s simple enough to make a homemade Cambro to keep pulled pork from going bad during transport.